 2. Seated Overhead Press

-The main benefit of the seated overhead press over the standing overhead press is performing the exercise seated enables you to press about 10-to-20% more weight and progress to heavier weights faster, which is great for gaining shoulder muscle and strength.
+The seated overhead press is one of the best side delt exercises because it enables you to press about 10-to-20% more weight and progress to heavier weights faster than the standing variation, so it’s highly effective for gaining shoulder muscle and strength.

 How to: